Peter Grayson, M.D., M.Sc.

 Biography

-Dr. Grayson is board-certified in Internal Medicine and Rheumatology.
-He completed his undergraduate degree from Brown University in 1999, his medical degree from the Medical University of South Carolina in 2004, and a Masters in Science from Boston University in 2008.
-He served as a Chief Resident in Internal Medicine at Boston Medical Center and completed an additional two-year vasculitis fellowship within the Vasculitis Clinical Research Consortium.
+Peter Grayson, M.D., M.Sc., is a senior investigator at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
+He completed his undergraduate degree from Brown University in 1999, his medical degree from the Medical University of South Carolina in 2004, and his master's in science from Boston University in 2008.
+He served as a chief resident in Internal Medicine at Boston Medical Center and completed an additional two-year vasculitis fellowship within the Vasculitis Clinical Research Consortium.

 Selected Publications